 - Disorders that can be difficult to diagnose

 Psychology Today notes that findings from a study show the most common and devastating effect of sexual abuse by a clergy member is difficulty forming and navigating healthy relationships later in life.
-In addition, due to the level of abuse survivors suffer, they feel guilty for the abuse and sometimes think it was their fault, even though it wasn’t.
+In addition, due to the level of abuse survivors suffer, they feel guilty for the abuse and sometimes think it was their fault, even though it was not.
+Our society places clergy members above the general public in respectability, and, most times, when a high-status person they trusted hurts them, it can cause severe mistrust in everyone, even their loved ones.

-Why does Clergy Abuse Continue?
+Why Does Clergy Abuse Continue?

 One of the most frequent questions about clergy sexual abuse is if states like Michigan and many others are taking action against it, why does it keep happening?
 Unfortunately, there are many ways that churches and priests can continue practicing and abusing people, whether it be due to loopholes in reporting or the authority of the church.
+One of the most significant issues and common reasons why clergy sexual abuse continues is the power that the church has.

 How Victims of Clergy Abuse Can Get Justice

-Michigan’s statute of limitations gives you three years to file a claim if you suffered sexual abuse from a clergy member as an adult.
+Michigan’s statute of limitations gives you three years to file a claim if you suffered sexual abuse from a clergy member as an adult, as described under MCL – Section 600.5805.
 And if you were a child when the abuse occurred, you have until your 28th birthday to file your claim.
 Many states are passing legislation to extend the current statute of limitations.

 We are optimistic that Michigan will do the same.
-If you are a survivor of clergy abuse and it’s been three years since the abuse occurred, or you’ve passed your 28th birthday, contact us; we may still be able to help you pursue justice and compensation.
+If you are a survivor of clergy abuse and it has been three years since the abuse occurred, or you have passed your 28th birthday, contact us.
+We may still be able to help you pursue justice and compensation.

 White Law PLLC Is Ready to Take on Clergy Abuse

-We’re ready to help survivors of clergy sexual abuse take their lives back and begin healing.
+Your Lansing personal injury lawyer is ready to help survivors of clergy sexual abuse take their lives back and begin healing.